How To Cut Your Dog’s Nails

 Watch out for bleeding during or after the nail-cutting process.
 If your dog bleeds at any point while you are trimming their nails, it could be because you cut too close to the quick.
 In other cases, your clipper may have made contact with their skin in a way that resulted in bleeding.

 If you notice blood while cutting your dog’s nails, stop the nail-trimming process.
-Apply styptic powder to the area, which should help quickly stop the bleeding.
+This is why keeping styptic powder nearby is a good idea, especially when you’re suddenly wondering how to stop dog nail bleeding quickly.
+Simply apply it to the affected area, which will instantly coat it and help stop the bleeding.

 Reward Your Dog